 - Calculate the total value in XP of the encounter.

 (use the D&D Beyond encounter builder at https://www.dndbeyond.com/encounter-builder)

-- This number is then increased by 10% for each character that dropped to 0 hp during the combat.
+- This number is then increased by 3% for each character that either died or made at least one death check.

 Note that all participants in a combat (including allies) share the total XP pool equally